No. 2 pick Stroud competes with Mills for starting QB job with Houston Texans

 HOUSTON (AP) — Quarterback C.J.
-Stroud, taken second overall in this year’s draft, isn’t worried about the fact that the Panthers picked No. 1 selection Bryce Young as their starter on Day 1 of training camp while the Houston Texans are making him compete for the job.
+Stroud, taken second overall in this year’s draft, isn’t worried that the Panthers picked No. 1 selection Bryce Young as their starter on Day 1 of training camp while the Houston Texans are making him compete for the job.

 “I’m happy for him, but his situation is his situation, and my situation is mine,” Stroud said Sunday.
 “So, I know that I’ve got to work on my end and do whatever I’ve got to do to make this team better.
 It’s not about the starter (or) who’s not the starter, it’s about getting better for Week 1 against Baltimore.”